munificent/craftinginterpreters/book/scanning-on-demand.md

 regular identifier.

 We have a couple of keywords where the tree branches again after the first letter.
-If the lexeme starts with "f", it could still be `false`, `for`, or `fun`.
+If the lexeme starts with "f", it could be `false`, `for`, or `fun`.
 So we add another switch for the branches coming off the "f" node:

 ^code keyword-f (1 before, 1 after)

-We also need to check that there even *is* a second letter. "f" by itself is a valid identifier too, after all.
+Before we switch, we need to check that there even *is* a second letter. "f" by itself is a valid identifier too, after all.
 The other letter that branches is "t":

 ^code keyword-t (1 before, 1 after)